Arduinna: Etymology

 The name Arduinna derives from the Gaulish arduo- meaning height.
+Also Latin: Ardua- steep.
 It is also found in several placenames, such as the Ardennes Woods (Arduenna silva) and the Forest of Arden in England, in personal names Arduunus and Arda — the latter from coinage of the Treveri — and the Galatian Αρδή.
 The name Arduenna silva for "wooded heights" was applied to several forested mountains, not just the modern Ardennes: it is found in the départements of Haute-Loire and Puy-de-Dôme and in the French commune of Alleuze.

 It has also been suggested that the gemination -nn- is typical to a language of the Belgae, being different from Celtic and thus suggesting a Nordwestblock etymology, which, generally speaking, is also assumed to be closer to Germanic.

 Historical references

 In 585, Walfroy (Wulfilaich) preached to the local population of Villers-devant-Orval in the Ardennes to persuade them to abandon the worship of Diana.
 On the hill near Margut, there was, according to Gregory of Tours, a large stone statue of Diana where people would worship.
 Worshippers would also sing chants in Diana's honour as they drank and feasted.
 After some difficulties, Walfroy and his followers succeeded in pulling down the statue, which they demolished with hammers.